marc-jones/phd_thesis/content/03_winter/02_global.md

 In order to investigate whether this form of compensation takes place, the number of Tapidor expressed and the number of Westar expressed copies of each Arabidopsis gene were compared (Figure \ref{figure:3xx:tapvswesall}).
 In the apex, 12.3% of Arabidopsis genes have more copies expressed in Westar relative to Tapidor, while 12.7% show the converse relationship (Figure \ref{figure:3xx:tapvswesall}a).
 However, the percentages calculated using expression data from the leaf (Figure \ref{figure:3xx:tapvswesall}b) reveal a higher percentage of Arabidopsis genes have a greater number of homologues expressed in Tapidor (16.2%) relative to Westar (10.3%).
+Assuming the null hypothesis of no bias towards either variety, the observed difference is significant (Figure \ref{figure:3xx:tapvswesall}).
 Within the range of 0 to 9 expressed *B.\ napus* homologues, the maximal difference in the number of expressed homologues between varieties is 5 (Figure \ref{figure:3xx:tapvswesall}).
 Percentages of Arabidopsis genes exhibiting different numbers of expressed homologues in each variety are higher than the percentages of *B.\ napus* genes exhibiting variety-specific expression (Figure \ref{figure:3xx:varietyvenn}).
 For example, 10.3% of Arabidopsis genes have more homologues expressed in the leaf in Westar relative to Tapidor (Figure \ref{figure:3xx:tapvswesall}b), whereas 5% of *B.\ napus* genes are expressed specifically in Westar (Figure \ref{figure:3xx:varietyvenn}b).